10 Facts about Area 51

 10 Facts about Area 51:

-2. Area 51 was also referred to as Groom Lake (the name of the dry lake Area 51 was built around), Paradise Ranch (a half-serious way to entice employees to accept positions at the remote, rustic base), Watertown (the official name of the test site, given in 1956), and Dreamland (after an Edgar Allan Poe poem).
+1. On August 15, 2013, the CIA finally acknowledged the existence of Area 51.
+After repeated freedom of information request made by George Washington University, the CIA lifted the veil of secrecy on Area 51.2.
+Area 51 was also referred to as Groom Lake (the name of the dry lake Area 51 was built around), Paradise Ranch (a half-serious way to entice employees to accept positions at the remote, rustic base), Watertown (the official name of the test site, given in 1956), and Dreamland (after an Edgar Allan Poe poem).

 3. When Area 51 was chosen as the testing site for the OXCART, a new, 8,500-foot runway had to be built.
 So as not to draw attention, contractors worked under cover of night.